AltarisV/remsfal-backend/README.md

 ./mvnw compile quarkus:dev -pl remsfal-services/remsfal-platform
 ```

-It will automatically recompile when you change something.
+It will automatically recompile once you change something.

 ### Stylecheck

 This project uses [Checkstyle](https://github.com/checkstyle/checkstyle) for code formatting.
 Please ensure your code
 adheres to the style defined in the [checkstyle.xml](src/main/style/checkstyle.xml).

-To run the stylecheck use the following command:
+To run the style check, use the following command:

 ```sh
 ./mvnw checkstyle:checkstyle